ruclty/Daisy/README.md

 pip3 install -r requirements.txt
 ```
 ## Datasets
-We provide four datasets, which can be found in the `dataset` folder.
+All public datasets we used in our work can be downloaded from the [datasets page].

 ## Parameters
  You need write a .json file as the input parameters of code.
 The format of parameter file should be :